daleonpz/Research-Project/chapter2.md

 \end{equation}

-The camera extrinsic parameters are given by the rotation matrix $\mathbf{R}$ and translation vector $\mathbf{t}$ which are used to project an image on the world frame to camera frame.
+The camera extrinsic matrix are given by the rotation matrix $\mathbf{R}$ and translation vector $\mathbf{t}$ which are used to project an image on the world frame to camera frame.
 Moreover, the scale transformation is given by $\alpha_{x}$ and $\alpha_{y}$.

 The camera calibration is performed using `OpenCV`.
-This library implementation is based on the technique described by [@Zhang2000] and the matlab implementation done by [@Bouguet2010].
-The calibration technique in [@Zhang2000] requires the camera to observe a planar pattern, usually a chessboard pattern, at different orientations.
+This library implementation is based on the technique described by [@Zhang2000] and the matlaparameters parameters b implementation done by [@Bouguet2010]. parameters The calibration technique in [@Zhang2000] requires the camera to observe a planar pattern, usually a chessboard pattern, at different orientations.
 The more samples, the better the estimation of the intrinsic parameters.
 The calibration algorithm minimizes the reprojection error, which is the distance between observed feature points on the planer pattern and the projected using the estimated parameters.

 For calibration, we used a _ChArUco_ board instead of the classical chessboard because it generates a better estimation of the parameters [@opencv_library].